mit-dci/lit/WALKTHROUGH.md

 Bob is connected to Alice and wants to open a payment channel.
 If he has enough (segwit) money and is connected to Alice, he can open a channel.

 ```
-lit-af# fund 1 50000000 0
+lit-af# fund 1 1 50000000 0
 ```

 This opens a channel with peer 1 (Alice) with a channel capacity of 50,000,000 satoshis (half a coin), and sends 0 satoshis over in the creation process.
 Bob starts out with all 50,000,000 satoshis in the channel, so only he can send to Alice.
+The second "1" is to specify the cointype, which is 1 for the Bitcoin Testnet3.

 ### Step 6: Send micro-payments